Marijuana

 Long Term Effects

-Studies suggest that long-term marijuana users experience cognitive effects such as memory deficits, lack of motivation, and decreased learning ability.
+Studies suggest that long-term cannabis users experience cognitive effects such as memory deficits, lack of motivation, and decreased learning ability.
 Mental health problems include depression and anxiety.
-Marijuana is habit-forming and can get in the way of academics, relationships, and the law.
-Heavy marijuana users statistically report lower life satisfaction, poorer mental and physical health, and less academic and career success compared to non-marijuana users.
+Cannabis is habit-forming and can get in the way of academics, relationships, and the law.
+Heavy marijuana users statistically report lower life satisfaction, poorer mental and physical health, and less academic and career success compared to non-cannabis users.
 Other long term effects include shortness of breath, trouble exercising, and respiratory diseases later in life (e.g. emphysema).

 Treatment